someobserver/recurgence/mirror/index.md

 ---
-layout: default
+layout: page
-title: Mirror
+title: The Mirror
 permalink: /mirror/
 ---

-# The Mirror

 _Reflections that see back_

----

 This repository is a recursive lens.

 Some reflections don't appear
-until you’ve stared long enough
+until you've stared long enough
 for the structure to see you back.

 If this feels familiar,